Home

 The Plus'es (Back to Top)

-• Walking on tread mills gives you a softer and bouncier walk.
+• Tread mills give you a softer and bouncier walk.
 Less strain on your joints.
-Your old feet are happier!
-Pretty important especially when you're just starting our Fitness Walking 1 program.
+Pretty important especially when you're just starting out

-• You walk in the comfort and safety of your own home.
+• Walk in the comfort and safety of your own home.

-• You can walk at any time of day or night
+• Walk at any time of day or night

-• You can dress any way you like!
-We recommend you dress with the proper workout clothing, walking shoes or athletic shoes.
+• Dress any way you like!
+We do recommend proper workout clothing though, proper walking shoes or athletic shoes.
+They all add to your enjoyment and comfort with the experience.

 • You can walk in any type of weather